pemujaraptor/tnotuyul/README.md

 ## Usage

-1. Set the `account.txt`, `config.js` and `proxy.txt` before running the script.
+1. Set the `account.js`, `config.js` and `proxy.txt` before running the script.
 Below how to setup this fie.
 2. Configuration:
-	Modify the `account.txt` file to set your account parameters
+   Modify the `account.js` file to set your account parameters
 	```
-    email1:password
-    email2:password
-    email3:password
+    module.exports = [
+	{
+		email: "account1@example.com",
+		password: "password1"
+	},
+	{
+		email: "account2@example.com",
+		password: "password2"
+	},
+	// Add more accounts as needed
+	];
 	```
  Modify the `config.js` file if you want to use proxy or not, default is false (not use proxy)
 	```
 	  const useProxy = false; // (set true if want to use proxy, false if not)